Monster Mansion: Ride summary

 Across the river from the band, a patch of 12 sentient carrots with the faces of women wearing lots of makeup sing out over and over again, telling guests that whatever they do they must "Save the rabbit!" or else he will "wind up in a kettle of stew!".
-As the boat heads further down in front of Mr. Bear's shack, guests see that Mr. Fox and Mr. Bear have captured Mr. Rabbit and have put him inside of a burlap sack.
+As the boat heads further down in front of Mr. Bear's shack, guests see that Mr. Fox and Mr. Bear have captured Mr. Rabbit and have put him inside a burlap sack.
 A chicken can be seen continually sticking his head out of the window, clucking and screaming for help.

 The boat floats past more of Mr. Bear's crops, and soon the boat arrives at another grotto in the swamp.
 It seems that Mr. Rabbit has been saved by the friendly owls, who are circling overhead, carrying a large white sheet.
 Mr. Fox and Mr. Bear, seeing it from below, think that the sheet is a real ghost, and are terrified, cringing at the sight of the "apparition".

 More trees and foliage interrupt the guests' view, and the boat approaches another clearing, revealing two rabbit children playing with marionettes (possibly a reference Sid and Marty Krofft made to themselves) that are unflattering caricatures of Mr. Fox and Mr. Bear, while the rest of the bunny family are busy helping their father milk a cow in the corner.

 Up ahead the crow quartet returns, but instead of a happy upbeat song, they are singing a dire warning of the creatures ahead that "are liable to scorn you" as a dark, forbidding cave approaches.
 Guests stumble across the secret arsenal of Mr. Fox and Mr. Bear inside of a blacklit cave, including an extensive array of cannons, cannonballs, gunpowder, and TNT which they intend to use in destroying the entire Okefenokee Swamp.
 After guests learn of their dark secrets, the evil duo attempt to kill the witnesses by firing at the boat with their rifles.

 After barely escaping with their lives and emerging from the cave, guests see that everything has become pitch black except for a red glow in the distance coming from around the bend.
 After going around said bend, guests are confronted by a tree that has fallen over the river, forming a natural archway.
 On top of the tree, Mr. Fox and Mr. Bear have gotten ahead of the boat and are swinging red railroad-style lanterns, both chanting "Beware!
 Beware!
 Go back!
 Go back!".
 The boat heads up another incline, getting closer and closer to the both of them.
 It then goes down a small drop, causing a splash.